ray-project/ray/doc/source/cluster/vms/references/ray-cluster-cli.rst

 .. code-block:: shell

-    # Replace '<your_backend>' with one of: 'aws', 'gcp', 'kubernetes', or 'local'.
+    # Replace '<your_backend>' with one of: 'aws', 'gcp', 'kuberay', or 'local'.
     $ BACKEND=<your_backend>

     # Create or update the cluster.